Carts are Coming!

 Will curbside collection change?

 Curbside trash, recycling, and yard waste collection will continue without interruption during and after the rollout.
+The city is not changing its trucks; the existing city trash trucks are retrofitted with hydraulic rear lift gates to continue its semi-automatic collection practices once the new carts are in place.

 Are there any special instructions for placing carts out for collection?